 While I was never a big fan of Subway when I was a meat-eater, I’ve found that since turning to more of a plant-based diet, I do occasionally enjoy a good veggie sub; fortunately, there are more subway restaurants attached to gas stations than any other on-the-go eatery.
 Needless to say, Subway was my go-to.
 I took along a bag of corn tortillas as well and would eat half of the sub on bread, then toss the bread and opt for tortillas for the other half.

 Finally, after driving 2000 miles, we found our way to the beach.

 I always get asked what I drink when I have a night out.
 In this case, a day out.
 Seeing that we were at the beach, I did indulge in a skinny margarita that paired perfectly with my Mahi tacos (minus the tortillas and rice).
-Typically, I only drink vodka and soda or Prosecco, but when at the beach, one must indulge a bit.
+Typically, I drink vodka and soda or wine, but when at the beach, one must indulge a bit.

 The highlight of our trip to Florida was definitely seeing my “wingman.”
 She and I trained together religiously before Wes and I moved to Korea.
 She recently began coaching as well, and while I would have loved to have taken her class, Florida was all about chilling and celebrating my birthday!